greenonline/TinyTextAdventure_in_ZIL/README.md

    - `Zilf.sln`
    - `Zilf.sln.DotSettings`

-It was in `Directory.Build.props` (although this sees to be a build generated file):
+It was in `Directory.Build.props` (although this seems to be a build generated file):

 ```none
     <LangVersion>13</LangVersion>